Authors: Joel Zhou & Michael Troutman

 Replace “us-east-2” with the AWS region where your S3 bucket resides, if it is in a different region.

-After running this command, you should receive a message saying that LINSTOR successfully created the remote.
+After running this command, you will receive a message saying that LINSTOR successfully created the remote.

 You can verify this by entering the following command: